Have you heard the saying ” If you struggle with rejection then you’re not cut out to be an entrepreneur”?

 2. Don’t take it personally

-Rejection doesn’t mean people don’t like you or that you suck at what you do.
+Rejection or ghosting doesn’t mean people don’t like you or that you suck at what you do.

 People are constantly being sold to.
 It’s not that what you offer isn’t great.
 It might just mean that you need to find a better way to cut through the noise to attract your ideal client.